msheahen/restaurant-reviews/README.md

-# restaurant-reviews
+# MunchMore

-Accessible project that allows users to rate and review local restaurants.
+MunchMore is intended to be an accessible project that allows users to rate and review local restaurants.
 Also shows some basic information about the restaurants.

 # Installing
 Dependencies: